flenniken/statictea/docs/runFunction.md

 Replace multiple parts of a string using regular expressions.

-You specify one or more pairs of a regex patterns and its string replacement.
+You specify one or more pairs of a regex patterns and their string replacements.

 ~~~
 replaceRe(str: string, pairs: varargs(string, string) string